Overweight and Underweight Rabbits

 © Copyright 2013 by Marie Mead.
 Used by permission.
 All rights reserved.

 I wish to extend my sincere gratitude to Drs.
-Susan Brown, Tomáš Chlebeček, and Jason Hutcheson for sharing their expertise in this article.
-Warm thanks to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Gary McConville, Dr. Anthony Pilny, and Karen Witzke for their review of and suggestions for this article. – Marie Mead
+Susan Brown, Tomáš Chlebeček, and Jason Hutcheson for sharing their expertise in this article and additionally to Dr. Brown for her overall review of the article.
+Warm thanks to Cheryl Abbott, Sandi Ackerman, Heidi Anderson, Dr. Stephanie Crispin, Gary McConville, and Karen Witzke for their suggestions. – Marie Mead

 Marie Mead has been involved in various capacities with animal rescue, advocacy, and education for over twenty years.
 She has made a home with special-needs rabbits and other animals, all of them rescues.
 Author (with collaborator Nancy LaRoche) of Rabbits: Gentle Hearts, Valiant Spirits – Inspirational Stories of Rescue, Triumph, and Joy, Marie has also written rabbit-related stories and articles for other publications.
 Additional writings have covered topics such as aging and the environment.

 Susan Brown, DVM, is the founder and former owner of Midwest Bird and Exotic Animal Hospital (originally in Westchester, Illinois) and the current owner of Rosehaven Exotic Animal Veterinary Services and The Behavior Connection (North Aurora, Illinois).
 She is coauthor of Self-Assessment Color Review of Small Mammals and author of numerous lay and professional writings on rabbit medicine and care; she has also lectured extensively in the United States and Europe.
 She is involved in exotic animal care at rescue organizations and shelters.
 Utilizing the principles of behavior and training, she is teaching ways for people to live in harmony with their companion animals.